 How to blanch vegetables for feeding shrimp?

 While freshwater shrimp aren’t particularly picky about what they eat, it is crucial not to introduce any pathogens in your tank during feeding.
-Blanching, that is, briefly boiling the food and then chilling it in ice coldwater, is a necessary precaution before throwing anything new into your tank.
-Cucumbers, zucchini, lettuce, carrots, beans and peas are example of foods you can safely feed to your pet.
+Blanching consists briefly boiling the food and then chilling it in ice coldwater, it is a necessary precaution before throwing anything new into your tank.
+Cucumbers, zucchini, lettuce, carrots, beans and peas are example of foods you can safely feed to your pet shrimp.
 Here’s how to prepare your food for feeding, step by step:

 - Prepare a bowl with very cold water (keep it in the freezer for a couple of hours) or fill it with ice.